Pros and Cons of Travel Healthcare

 It’s important to keep in mind that contract cancellations are more common than you might think, but don’t let it deter you from traveling!
 Some travel healthcare professionals go their entire career without a cancellation.
 Cancellations can happen for various reasons, including:

-• Agency Compliance: If your staffing agency fails meet the facility’s requirements or doesn’t provide the necessary documentation within a specified timeframe, this could result in a contract cancellation.
+- Agency Compliance: If your staffing agency fails to meet the facility’s requirements or doesn’t provide the necessary documentation within a specified timeframe, this could result in a contract cancellation.

 3 – Constant Job Searching